C.D. Once Lobos

 Club Deportivo Once Lobos, commonly known as Once Lobos (the Eleven Wolves), is a professional Salvadoran football club based in Chalchuapa, Santa Ana, El Salvador.

 Created in February 1918, Once Lobos are the oldest club still active in any form of the El Salvador football league system.
-They have been competing in the Segunda División de El Salvador (Segunda División) since 2005.
+The club currently plays in the Liga de Ascenso.

 History

 Once Lobos was founded in 1918, in Chalchuapa.
 Their first match that year – long before the country had a football league or even a football federation – was against Fuerte 22, a club from nearby Santa Ana.
 The Club came about after the fusion of clubs Esparta and Germania.

 They played their first international match that same year, travelling about 60 km north to face a team in Jutiapa, Guatemala.
 Once Lobos played their first official match against UCA in 1923.

 For many decades, the team played its home games at Estadio el Progreso, a pitch within earshot of the ancient Tazumal pyramid and its ballcourt from Pre-Columbian times.
 In December 2002, Once Lobos moved to the Estadio Cesar Hernández, in the outskirts of the city.

 Once Lobos made its first ascension to the Primera División de Fútbol de El Salvador (La Primera) on February 7, 1980 at the Óscar Quiteño stadium in the neighboring city of Santa Ana, where they beat UCA in the second and decisive game.
 During their first full season in La Primera, struggled to fight-off relegation, made more difficult by the league's decision the previous year to relegate two teams at season's end.
 They finished 9th, staying ahead of Dragón and Platense, to maintain a spot in La Primera for the 1981 season.

 In the 1981 Season, the Chalchuapa side won the "Torneo de Copa" by beating the League Champion Atlético Marte by penalties.
 At the conclusion of the regulation time, the score was tied one all (Once Lobos scorer was W. Barrera at 27‘) and nothing changed in the ensuing 30-minute overtime.